Difference Between Kurds and Sunni

 Kurds are a group of native Western Asians residing in the mountainous regions of Turkey, Iran, and Iraq.
 It’s a small ethnic group that emerged in the late sixteenth century as a minority group with diverse religious practices.

-Iraq owns the geographical extent of a country formed of Kurds namely, Kurdistan.
+Iraq owns the geographical extent of a country formed of Kurds, namely, Kurdistan.

-Kurdistan is a geo-culturally diverse territory formed by the Kurds in the 20th century but the concept was versed from the late 11th century.
+Kurdistan is a geo-culturally diverse territory formed by the Kurds in the 20th century, but the concept was versed from the late 11th century.
 Here, the Kurds reside in the majority and freely practice the Kurdish culture and Kurdish languages without any bars.

-The majority of the Kurdish population adhere to the Sunni Islam concept of life and practice it as their religion.
+The majority of the Kurdish population adheres to the Sunni Islam concept of life and practice it as their religion.
 However, there are minority populations of Kurds who devote themselves to other religions like Zoroastrianism and Yarsanism.

 The variegated population of Kurds is not only the fourth largest ethnic group present in the Middle East but also is spread throughout many European countries.
-There are many Kurds who reside in Central and southeastern Iraq, they are called ‘Fayi Kurds’.
+There are many Kurds who reside in Central and southeastern Iraq, and they are called ‘Fayi Kurds’.

 What is Sunni?